gitter-badger/Jiesa/README.md

 # Jiesa

 Jiesa is a lightning fast event manager using the newest technology.
-It's designed for desktop, mobile, and touch-based browsers.
+It's designed for desktop, mobile, and touch-based browsers. **requestAnimationFrame** are used for **scroll** and **mousemove** events.

 As a start,- it works like this: